No. 11 North Carolina beats No. 9 Florida State 96-83

 BIG PICTURE

-Florida State: The Seminoles finally lost in the middle of a stretch of six straight against ranked opponents, though they played right with the Tar Heels to prove their strong league start is no fluke.
-They finished with four in double figures and shot 46 percent, but their struggles at the foul line - they made just 12 of 26 free throws - loomed large as they kept drawing close but were unable to push ahead after halftime.
+Florida State: The Seminoles finally lost in the fourth game of a stretch of six straight against ranked opponents, though they played right with the Tar Heels to prove their strong league start is no fluke.
+They had four players score in double figures and shot 46 percent, but their struggles at the foul line - they made just 12 of 26 free throws - were particularly damaging after halftime.

-North Carolina: The Tar Heels were without freshman big man Tony Bradley Jr. due to a concussion, forcing UNC to use plenty of small lineups when big men Hicks and Kennedy Meeks got into foul trouble.
-That versatility was huge, while 6-foot-8 sophomore reserve Luke Maye came up with a career-high 15 rebounds to help make up for Bradley's absence and give UNC a 56-34 rebounding advantage.
+North Carolina: The Tar Heels were without freshman big man Tony Bradley Jr. due to a concussion, and their versatility was a big deal.
+It was a reminder of how the Tar Heels' experience gives Williams plenty of options to mix and match lineups, which can help offset injuries, foul trouble or even an off night from a key player in tough games.

 UP NEXT